InnoPhaseIoT/innophase_doc/docs/Applications/2. Examples/Example_for_MQTT.rst

 |image58|

+.. rst-class:: imagefiguesclass
 Figure 35: Starting the mosquito broker

    Issue the following command in command prompt and check if the active connection with the listener port number is listed as shown in Figure